sumanjs/suman/README.md

 * "Just works" - no need for addons or plugins, unless you want to write a custom reporter
 * Stick to Node core modules
-* You don't need to transpile if you don't want to, as ES6 generators + Promises can give you the same coding patterns as ES7 async/await
+* You don't need to transpile if you don't want to: _as ES6 generators + Promises can give you the same coding patterns as ES7 async/await_
 * Use stream APIs when possible and reasonable
 * Provide a full-featured, non-dumbed-down API that's easy to get started with, and intuitive to use over the long-run.